rehierl/abstract-properties/12-x-doctree-traversal/12-0-ordered-doctrees/readme.md

 **no node in it has more than two child nodes**, its former next sibling (ns) and its former first child (fs).

-Note that the ordered document tree itself itself, even though the child order of the document tree is embedded into it, still **has no child order**.
+Note that the ordered document tree itself, even though the child order of the document tree is embedded into it, has (strictly speaking) **no child order**.
 That is because even in DTO, no path can be formed from one child to its sibling (i.e. between a node's former next sibling and its former first child).

+Note that, since embedding a child order into a tree is guaranteed to reduce the amount of child nodes of its root to one child only (see "alternative reasoning"), one can not **iteratively embed** more and more child orders indefinitely without producing a conflict.
+That is because such a process is guaranteed to eventually end in a linear order, at the latest with the embedding of the `#N`-th child order.
+After all, with each step at least one node will be reduced to one child only, which subsequent steps can not undo.